-All KIPP SoCal Public Schools schools work diligently to make sure that students and staff are prepared for emergencies.
+All KIPP SoCal Public Schools schools work diligently to make sure that students and staff are prepared for emergencies during the normal school day and expanded learning school day.
 Every school has an emergency plan that provides guidance for the school staff in an emergency.
 Every school conducts regular emergency drills that meet or exceed the state mandated requirements, and accommodates persons with disabilities, such as:

-Egress Drill - Every elementary and middle school practices this procedure once a month.
+Fire Drill - Every elementary and middle school practices this procedure once a month with a full egress.

 Earthquake Drill - Once a year, all schools conduct a full-scale earthquake exercise as part of the Great California Shake-Out.
-The drills are scheduled in the fall and all the elements of the school's disaster plan are practiced regionwide.
+The Great Shake drills are scheduled in the fall and all the elements of the school's disaster plan are practiced regionwide.
+In addition, three additional earthquake drills with a full drop, cover, and hold are practiced throughout the year to remind students on how to protect themselves during an earthquake.